rocket4321/nmap_tracker/README.md

 - exclude_active is a boolean, enabled by default.
 When disabled, forces nmap to scan all configured host(s) on every scan.
 >> By default, this component optimizes to only scan for devices that could be marked as 'not_home' within the next <home_interval> minutes.
 This provides only a single scan for a device to continue to be marked as home.
 If some device connections are irregular, then a device would toggle back and forth.
 This is likely the best next option for a user to be able to enable if devices are toggling back and forth, but may increase resource consumption, based on configuration settings.

 - exclude_mac is a list of MAC address to be ignored when returned by nmap results.
+Default is empty list.

 - exclusive_mac is a list of MAC address to be exclusively monitored and all others ignored.
 The hosts defintion must be include a ip range to include each mac.
+If empty list (default), no hosts are filtered by this feature.

 - include_no_mac is a boolean, disabled by default.
 When enabled, if a MAC address is not returned by nmap, it will be included and monitored.
 Naming scheme will will use hostname, or ip address if unavailable.
 MAC address is marked as 'XX:XX:XX:XX:XX:XX' in known_devices.xml